minoshim/MLAU/1D/SERIAL/README.md

 ## MLAU/1D/SERIAL
-This is the serial codesfor the following one-dimensional MHD problems:
+This is the serial code for the following one-dimensional MHD problems:
 - `shock`... standard shock tube problems[^1];
 - `wave`...
 MHD wave propagation problems[^2].